rayalan/binary-adages/content/pages/profile-interview-answers.md

 _Past behavior is the best predictor of future results, after all._

-I love these questions when I have enough time think of the right stories and share enough context that the makes sense.
+I love these questions when I have enough time to think of the right stories and share enough context that the makes sense.

 ## Tell me about a time when you've made a mistake.

 _Alternatively, tell me about a time when things haven't gone according to plan._

-Here's three different stories of when software projects have gone badly haywire under my watch.
+Here are three different stories of when software projects have gone badly haywire under my watch.

 ### A tough technical decision

-I was project manager and architect on a project to replace a brittle legacy in-house system with a modern 3rd-party solution.
+I was project manager and architect on a project to replace a brittle legacy in-house system with a modern third-party solution.
 Many of the project requirements were non-functional requirements -- easily modifiable, maintainable by any developer rather than specialized database experts, testable in a non-production environment, able to make incremental changes without impacting all users -- the sorts of usual goodness one wants from software systems.

 After investigating the options, researching the existing code, listening to coworkers, and doing a few prototypes, I had a plan.
 The basic idea was to build a microservice with its own standalone data storage.
-This microservice would interface with the 3rd-party solution, which would do the bulk of the work, and our other systems.
+This microservice would interface with the 3rd-party solution, which would do the bulk of the work, as well as our other systems.
 This approach allowed the microservice to isolate the solution from everything else, and by virtue of having a well-designed microservice, we'd pick up the non-functional requirements along the way.

 Now the company had a brilliant database architect named Kaden.
-And he had a vision for the database which was a well-connected well-designed monolith -- a single database fully interconnected with foreign keys.
+And he had a vision for the database as a well-connected well-designed monolith -- a single database fully interconnected with foreign keys.
 The legacy system already had tables in the database, and the new solution could designed to be compatible with those tables.
-(For context, Kaden was also the original designer of the legacy system, it was very much his baby.)
+(For context, Kaden was also the original designer of the legacy system, and it was very much his baby.)

 In a vacuum, Kaden's solution wasn't a bad one.
 It might have even been the superior technical vision.
 But it required steps that the company wasn't prepared to make.
-For example, it required hiring a large number of SQL experts to help write the supporting functions and triggers as well as ensure data integrity.[^sql] Furthermore, many of the non-functional requirements such as easily modifiable or maintainable by developers simply could not be met with this approach.
+For example, it required hiring a large number of SQL experts to help write the supporting functions and triggers as well as ensure data integrity.[^sql] Furthermore, many of the non-functional requirements, such as being easily modifiable or maintainable by developers, simply could not be met with this approach.

-[^sql]: The reasons that this was true are particular to this company and beyond this story.
+[^sql]: The reasons why this was true are particular to this company and beyond this story.

 I went back and forth with Kaden about the direction for weeks.
 I steelmanned his approach.
 I presented my understanding of his approach and its advantages to him to see if I'd properly heard his idea.
 (I had.)
 I presented my concerns and asked if I was misunderstanding something.
 I asked if there were consequences to my approach that I wasn't seeing.
 I stalled on making a final decision -- I hoped more time would help Kaden come around or perhaps one of us would figure out a third way.
 I had my team do a prototype of my approach with an emphasis on finding any difficulties or unforeseen problems -- the prototype suggested that my approach would do exactly what I expected.